nevermined-io/nvm-docs/docs/tutorials/login-metamask.md

 ```

 ## Add login component
-Let's create a component that contains a login button which will login to the wallet once that it is clicked and other button to logout
+Let's create a component that contains a login button, which will login to the wallet once that it is clicked, and other button to logout

 ```tsx
 const LoginMetaMask = () => {